 When it is configured, a user can authenticate with the following steps:

-- Once authenticated, the browser is redirected to Security Center with a SAML assertion
+- Once authenticated, the browser is redirected to the Security Center with a SAML assertion.

-- User is granted access to Security Center
+- The user is granted access to the Security Center.

-Enable Single sign-on using SAML 2.0 in Security Center
+Enable Single sign-on using SAML 2.0 in the Security Center

 Access the Single sign-on (SSO) configuration:

-- Opening the right menu inside of Security Center
+- Opening the right menu inside the Security Center.

-To get started, apply a descriptive name of the configuration e.g Example Organization Azure AD, proceed by clicking Enable Single sign-on.
+To get started, apply a descriptive name of the configuration, e.g Example Organization Azure AD, and proceed by clicking Enable Single sign-on.

-- Local users that has been converted can only login via SSO
+- Local users that have been converted can only log in via SSO.

-- A SSO user has higher priority over a local Security Center user which means that if a SSO user is signing in, it will convert any existing matching username to a SSO user.
+- An SSO user has higher priority over a local Security Center user, meaning that if a SSO user is signing in, it will convert any existing matching username to a SSO user.

-- The primary superuser in Security Center can not be converted to a SSO user
+- The primary superuser in the Security Center can not be converted to a SSO user.

 Configure Single sign-on with SAML 2.0

-Each IDP treats SAML 2.0 slightly different, even if it is a standard the implementation of it will vary.
-In order to support this over several vendors Security Center provides three options to configure it:
+Each IDP treats SAML 2.0 slightly different; even if it is a standard, the implementation of it will vary.
+To support this over several vendors, the Security Center provides three options to configure it:

-- Metadata URL - Provide a public accessible URL with the IDP metadata
+Provide a publicly accessible URL with the IDP metadata. - Metadata file

 All of this information is coming from the IDP.
 Metadata URL is the easiest way to get started by providing the URL from the IDP.
-Ensure that you are logged in to the IDP in the same browser as Security Center if you are using Metadata URL.
-Otherwise it will lead to access error and failure to fetch the data.
+Ensure you are logged in to the IDP in the same browser as the Security Center if you use the Metadata URL.
+Otherwise, it will lead to access error and failure to fetch the data.

-Some IDP's only allows you to download the metadata file, this is where uploading it to Security Center comes in handy.
+Some IDPs only allows you to download the metadata file; this is where uploading it to the Security Center comes in handy.

 - IDP login URL